Algoma Central Corporation (OTCMKTS:AGMJF) Short Interest Update

-Algoma Central Corporation (OTCMKTS:AGMJF) was the recipient of a large drop in short interest during the month of July.
-As of July 31st, there was short interest totalling 400 shares, a drop of 55.6% from the July 15th total of 900 shares.
-Based on an average trading volume of 400 shares, the short-interest ratio is presently 1.0 days.
+Algoma Central Corporation (OTCMKTS:AGMJF) was the recipient of a large drop in short interest in August.
+As of August 14th, there was short interest totalling 400 shares, a drop of 55.6% from the July 30th total of 900 shares.
+Based on an average daily volume of 400 shares, the days-to-cover ratio is currently 1.0 days.

-A number of research analysts recently commented on AGMJF shares.
-Stifel Nicolaus increased their price target on shares of Algoma Central from $15.00 to $16.00 and gave the company a “buy” rating in a report on Friday, August 7th.
-Canaccord Genuity lowered their price target on shares of Algoma Central from $18.00 to $14.00 and set a “buy” rating for the company in a report on Thursday, May 7th.
+A number of equities analysts have issued reports on the company.
+Stifel Nicolaus increased their price target on Algoma Central from $15.00 to $16.00 and gave the company a “buy” rating in a research note on Friday, August 7th.
+Canaccord Genuity decreased their price target on Algoma Central from $18.00 to $14.00 and set a “buy” rating for the company in a research note on Thursday, May 7th.

 Algoma Central Corporation owns and operates a fleet of dry and liquid bulk carriers on the Great Lakes – St. Lawrence Waterway in Canada.
 It operates in six segments: Domestic Dry-Bulk, Product Tankers, Ocean Self-Unloaders, Global Short Sea Shipping, Investment Properties, and Corporate.
 The company operates 11 self-unloading bulk carriers and 8 gearless bulk carriers; and owns and manages eight double-hull product tankers for the transportation of liquid petroleum products throughout the Great Lakes, the St.